 Use the CC line wisely: It is tempting to put loads of people on the CC line, but copying too many people can quickly create an unproductive environment.
 Here are some things to consider when using the CC line:

 If you put someone on the CC line, it means you are sending to them just as an "FYI."
 No action or response should be expected from individuals on the CC line.
-If you have a virtual executive assistant, it's a good idea to CC orto keep them in the loop.
+If you have a virtual executive assistant, it's a good idea to CC or BCC them on emails to keep them in the loop.